Duns Scotus in English & on his Thought

 2000’s

 A Treatise on Potency & Act: Questions on the Metaphysics of Aristotle Book IX… trans.
-Allan B. Wolter Pre (Franciscan Institute Publications, 2000) 410 pp. ToC
+Allan B. Wolter (Franciscan Institute Publications, 2000) 410 pp. ToC

 Early Oxford Lecture on Individuation… tr.
 Allan B. Wolter Ref (Franciscan Institute, 2005) 114 pp.